wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2box-datasets.en.md

 <img alt="Create New Dataset Form: Initial information" src="../../assets/img/wis2box-create-new-dataset-form-initial.png" width="800">

 Click 'continue to form' to proceed, you will now be presented with the 'Dataset Editor Form'.
+Since you selected the 'weather/surface-based-observations/synop' data type, the form will be pre-populated with some initial values related to this data type.

 ## Creating discovery metadata